haersh/cjdnsnode/readme.md

 ```

-Well for development needs I have to install babel so.
+Well for development needs I have to install babel.
 Be pleased to use

 ```
 $ npm install